-12 Top-Rated Beaches in New England
+14 Top-Rated Beaches in New England

 Far north are the rocky shoreline and dramatic cliffs of Maine.
 At the opposite end, the calm and sandy beaches in Connecticut border Long Island Sound.
-From end to end, more than 1,000 miles of coast runs the gamut through these five states, offering a selection sure to please the sun worshiper in every visitor.
-Additional tourist attractions add further interest in these top-rated spots.
+From end to end, more than 1,000 miles of coast borders these five states (Vermont, the sixth in New England, has no ocean frontage), offering a selection sure to please the sun worshiper in every visitor.
+Additional tourist attractions add further interest in these top spots.

 With so many excellent choices available in New England, it's best to start your planning before the warm weather arrives.
-Find the perfect place for your day by the sea with our list of the top-rated beaches in New England.
+Find the perfect place for your day by the sea with our list of the top beaches in New England.

-1 Singing Beach, Massachusetts
+- 5. Singing Beach, Massachusetts

-2 Cranes Beach, Massachusetts
+1. Crane Beach, Massachusetts

 One of the Northeast's most scenic beaches, with alluring views across the water, is Crane Beach in Ipswich.
 The cold water of the north shore is lovingly referred to as "refreshing."
 If you're going to take a plunge, the crisp, clean ocean here is a great place to take a dip.

 With that in mind, tourists will be glad to know that sun and surf is not the only game in town.
 More than five miles of trails and boardwalks make their way through dunes and pitch pine forest as part of the Bay Circuit Trail.

 The beach is also an important nesting site for the piping plovers, and has been recognized for its shorebird protection program.
 The beach sits on property of the Crane Estate; visitors can also enjoy the grandeur of the mansion, gardens, and magical undulating lawn leading down to the water.